mcneilllucy/summer_projects_2025/white-dwarf-mass-transfer/README.md

 While we don't have simulations of the helium white dwarfs yet, let's practise some data analysis of stellar evolution models made by MESA.

-Let's take a MESA model of a massive star during its most advanced burning phases of oxygen and silicon shell burning.
-[Aguilera-Dena et al. 2019](https://ui.adsabs.harvard.edu/abs/2018ApJ...858..115A/abstract)
+Let's take a MESA model of a massive star during its most advanced burning phases of oxygen and silicon shell burning from [Aguilera-Dena et al. 2019](https://ui.adsabs.harvard.edu/abs/2018ApJ...858..115A/abstract).

 [20mso_model.dat](https://github.com/mcneilllucy/summer_projects_2025/blob/main/white-dwarf-mass-transfer/example_data/20mso_model.dat) is the raw data file.